animal-tree/Writing-stuff/Stuff2-Example_landing_page.md

 **Why your business?**

 It’s not even a business.
-Right now I just need support.
+Right now I just have [good code](https://github.com/Cave-Dwellers-Tree-People/minihydra) and need [support](https://github.com/sponsors/AGI-init).

-Moreover, UnifiedML is really good.
-Really good, and can absolutely be used for evil since I’m releasing it open-source.
-I want to have a say in the role of a technology I put out in the world, a technology that can be used to build the very things described above — in their best light or their worst.
+Moreover, [UnifiedML](https://github.com/AGI-init/UnifiedML) is really good.
+Really good, and can absolutely be used for good (and evil) since I’m releasing it open-source.
+I want to have a say in the role of a technology I put out in the world, a technology that can be used to build the very things described above — in their best light.

 **I DON'T WANT TO DE-CENTRALIZE THINGS!**